 Most kits follow orthodox constructional methods and so the building tips summarised in previous chapters apply.
 A majority of kits, too, also contain building instructions, generally in the form of a printed strip on the side of the plan.
 In such cases it is usually more convenient to cut off this printed strip for easy reference.
 Since these instructions are invariably prepared after the prototype model has been built and tested and the final plan drawn up, they represent the experience of the designer and often contain valuable hints.
-They are included to be read-not completely ignored, as they so often are.
+They are included to be read-not completely ignored, as they so often are are included to be read-not completely ignored, as they so often are.
 Quite a number of the smaller kit models, especially those of the flying scale type, employ "half-shell" fuselage construction.
 This is a standard method of building streamlined or rounded fuselages using sheet formers and stringers which has been in vogue for some twenty years.
 Typical stages in construction are summarised in Fig. 2.